16 Quick and Easy Asian Recipes for Dinner Tonight

 Quick Asian dinner recipes under 45 minutes

-Adding a few more minutes to your prep and cooking time compared to the 30-minute category opens up the possibilities of crowd-pleasing grain bowls, one with a Korean bent and the second with pan-Asian-inspired flavors.
+Adding a few more minutes to your prep and cooking time compared to the 30-minute category opens up the possibilities of crowd-pleasing grain bowls, the first with pan-Asian-inspired flavors and the second one with a Korean bent.
 There’s also a classic Chinese recipe for a noodle dish with shrimp and fresh vegetables, and a simple South Indian curry.

 Toasted sesame oil and gochuchang, the sweet and spicy Korean red pepper paste, turn what could be a very ordinary combo of ground turkey, rice, and zucchini into a deeply flavorful one-bowl dinner.
-Finish Korean Ground Turkey Rice Bowls with a sprinkle of sesame seeds and more toasted sesame oil.
+Finish these Korean rice bowls with a sprinkle of sesame seeds and more toasted sesame oil.

 Good old spaghetti is the starting point for this next one-dish meal, Spicy Shrimp and Vegetable Lo Mein.
 Swing by your market’s international aisle for the chili bean sauce, a salted paste made from fermented soybeans that adds a spicy, pungent flavor; or buy it online.
 You’ll also need shaoxing (Chinese cooking wine) — though dry sherry is a good sub if it's not available.
 Once you boil the pasta and stir together the sauce, all you do is stir-fry the shrimp and vegetables.